 In addition, the report revealed several other things about his body, including:

 - First, his lips were tattooed the color pink

 - Also, his eyebrows were tattooed a dark color

 - In addition, the front of his scalp was tattooed with black

 - He suffered from vitiligo, a skin condition

-However, despite these oddities, Jackson did not have any illness or disease that contributed to his death.
-In fact, doctors speculated that he would have lived a normal lifespan if it weren’t for the overdose.
+However, despite these oddities, Jackson had no illness or disease that contributed to his death.
+Doctors speculated that he would have lived an average lifespan if it weren’t for the overdose.

 What was his condition on the night he died?